Computer and Mathematical Sciences

 • Assis.
 Prof. Eisuke Koizumi

-Keywordscomputational complexity theory, reduction, public-key cryptosystem, cryptographic assumption, blockchain
+Keywordscomputational complexity theory, reduction, public-key cryptosystem, cryptographic assumption, forensic technology, AI security, blockchain

-The main research subjects of the laboratory are on the theory of information security, which also involves related mathematics: combinatorics, computational complexity theory, algebra, geometry and so on.
-We are currently interested in the following subjects.
+The main research subjects of the laboratory are on the theory of information and multimedia security and their applications, which also involves related mathematics: combinatorics, computational complexity theory, algebra, geometry, statistical analysis, signal processing, and so on.
+We are currently interested in the following:

 (1) Computational Complexity Theory